Life of a Roman legionary

-From the very begging the young recruits’ previously acquired abilities were being properly used.
+From the very begging, the young recruits’ previously acquired abilities were being properly used.
 If someone used to be a smith, he became an armourer, a shoemaker sewed shoes for the soldiers and those who were specialized in the wood processing built war engines.
-If somebody had no such ability, he could easily became a member of the surveyors group or the one responsible for cleaning the roads.
+If somebody had no such ability, he could easily become a member of the surveyor’s group or the one responsible for cleaning the roads.
 Those were the legionaries’ duties when there were no battles, but once the trumpets gave a signal to fight, all of them were to be ready at their post and fully armed.

 There was a division into experienced, veterans and the young ones.
 The older and more experienced legionaries were telling stories and teach the younger generation how to behave on the battlefield.

 Also the functions differed.
 The veterans were seeded to the middle of the fight or somewhere they could clinch the result of the battle and the younger soldiers’ main aim was simply to immobilize the enemy.